 Betty published a picture book in 2006 in honor of the 100th anniversary of Mesa Verde National Park.
 Bison and Burro counts by fives from the Kansas grasslands through Colorado to Four Corners.
 Her current, Tamika and Friends, is an upper elementary historical fiction book about Ancestral Puebloans in the 13th century.
 It is an outgrowth of her research studies at Mesa Verde National Park as an Artist-in-Residence.

 Betty and her husband Hank live in Overland Park, Kansas.
-Their two grown children live in Denver and Kansas City.
+Their two grown children live in Denver and Ann Arbor.
 In 1905 her great grandfather, Joshua Thomas, drove the country’s first bookmobile out of the library at Hagerstown, Maryland.